-Non-performing loans in the Baltic countries amounted to SEK 9.5 billion as of 31st December, 2012, SEK 5.4 billion as of 31st December, 2013, SEK 4.3 billion as of 31st December, 2014 and SEK 4.3 billion as of 31st March, 2015.
-As of 31st March, 2015, non-performing loans in the Baltic countries represented 39 per cent. of SEB's total non-performing loans.
-The Baltic loan portfolio included a total of SEK 2.2 billion in impaired loans as of 31st March, 2015, and provisions in respect of the Baltic impaired loan portfolio amounted to SEK 1.4 billion at the same date, corresponding to a total reserve ratio for individually assessed impaired loans of 63 per cent..
-The asset quality of SEB's Baltic credit portfolio is stable compared to 31st December, 2014, notwithstanding the Russia/Ukraine conflict.
+Non-performing loans in the Baltic countries amounted to SEK 5.4 billion as of 31st December, 2013, SEK 4.3 billion as of 31st December, 2014, SEK 3.8 billion as of 31st December, 2015 and SEK 3.6 billion as of 31st March, 2016.
+As of 31st March, 2016, non-performing loans in the Baltic countries represented 44 per cent. of SEB's total non-performing loans.
+The Baltic loan portfolio included a total of SEK 1.9 billion in impaired loans as of 31st March, 2016, and provisions in respect of the Baltic impaired loan portfolio amounted to SEK 1.2 billion at the same date, corresponding to a total reserve ratio for individually assessed impaired loans of 61 per cent..
+The asset quality of SEB's Baltic credit portfolio has improved slightly compared to 31st December, 2015, notwithstanding the Russia/Ukraine conflict.
 However, if the conflict escalates, it could give rise to an increase in loan losses which could have a material adverse effect on SEB's financial condition and results of operations.